raamish10/raamish10/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on personal projects.
 - 📚 I’m currently studying Computer Engineering at the University of Alberta
-- 🖥 I'm using Python, Java, and JavaScript.
--

 ### TECHNICAL SKILLS

 **Design:** Adobe Illustrator, Adobe Photoshop (Beginner), Tableau, Cadence Virtuoso